kinimod23/NMT_Project/README.md

 ----------------------------------------------------------------------------------------------

 ## ToDo
-* evaluation of how much embeddings change from params.00000 to params.best
+* finish, smooth and polish seminar paper

 ----------------------------------------------------------------------------------------
 ## What I have done
+* evaluated how much embeddings change from params.00000 to params.best using a histogram on cosine distances

 * pre-trained embeddings on additional/different data

 * significance testing

-* evaluation of pre-trained vs. initial sockeye-nmt-system's embedding vectors
+* evaluation of pre-trained vs. initial sockeye-nmt-system's embedding vectors using a script calculating intersections

 * evaluation via BLEU score